stfc/PSyclone/doc/user_guide/psy_data.rst

     some of the calls might not be created.
 For example, for a performance profiling library no variables will be declared or written.

-The following sections will describe the API in detail.
+The following sections describe the API in detail.

 .. _psy_data_type: